 Quick Answer

-Hill's Science Diet Large Breed Adult Dry Dog Food, Chicken
+Hill's Science Diet Adult 1-5 Large Breed Dry Dog Food, Chic

 Hill's Science Diet and Purina Pro Plan are the top vet-recommended brands for most adult dogs, with feeding-trial research backing.
 Blue Buffalo Life Protection ($86.99/30 lb) is the best value for owners who want named-protein ingredients without veterinary-grade pricing.